tensorflow/tensorflow/tensorflow/contrib/lite/README.md

 - Setting the input_array, output_array and input_shape arguments are a bit trickier.
 The easiest way to find these values is to explore the graph in tensorboard .
 The user should reuse the arguments that were used for specifying the output nodes for inference in the `freeze_graph`step.

-Note, it is also possible to use the Tensorflow Optimizing Converter through protos either from Python or from the command line see the documentation [here](https://github.com/tensorflow/tensorflow/tree/mastertensorflow/contrib/lite/python:toco_from_protos target) A developer can then integrate the conversion step into their model design workflow to ensure that a model will be easily convertible to a mobile inference graph.
+Note, it is also possible to use the Tensorflow Optimizing Converter through protos either from Python or from the command line see the documentation [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/toco/python/toco_from_protos.py).
+A developer can then integrate the conversion step into their model design workflow to ensure that a model will be easily convertible to a mobile inference graph.
 For example,

 ```
 import tensorflow as tf